khamdan24/khamdan2.github.io/docs/09-Reflection/Reflection.md

 - Order extra parts – If some of your item's break all of the sudden, you might have to order and wait for new ones to arrive.
 Always order at least two of your part.

-- Start your PCB early – My 5-day PCB order took 12 days.
+- Start your PCB early – My 5-day PCB order took 12 days due to some errors.

 - Test as you build – Write a tiny script to blink an LED.
 Then one to send SPI.
 Then one to read UART.
 Put them together at the end.
 This makes the debugging part easy.

-Get your message format approved before coding – The teaching team made me change my protocol twice.
+- message format approved before coding – The team made me change my protocol twice.
 Get sign-off first so you do not have to rewrite code.